Marvin Williams (footballer): Style of play

 Williams was originally deployed as a striker when he first broke into the Millwall first team in 2006.
 Towards the latter stages of the 2005–06 season he was often used as a second striker alongside Ben May, and used his quick turn of pace to "cause opposition defences problems".
 When Williams signed for Brentford in 2008, manager Andy Scott described him as "quick and direct", adding that "he can play wide on the right or up front, he has a lot of potential".

 Coaching career

 In 2014, Williams established a football academy at Sutton United, and his role has entailed overseeing "the programme, from coaching to taking matchdays, arranging the logistics of a game as well as organising fixtures and recruitment".
+In addition to his work at Sutton United, Williams also serves as director of football for AF Global in London, working across school-based programmes and player development pathways.

 Personal life

 In late 2010, he undertook a personal training course.
 Williams has two children.